yomarguti/codestream/vscode/README.md

 CodeStream’s code reviews are so easy that you can start doing them throughout the development process instead of waiting until the end.
 You’re a few days into a sprint and have some work stubbed out?
 Maybe some work that hasn’t even been committed.
 Request of a review of your work-in-progress so that you can identify and resolve issues early instead of saving those gotchas for when you need to get the code merged.

-# Collaborate without Friction
+# Discuss Any Block of Code, at Any Time

-Simply select a block of code and type your question or comment.
+Whether it's code someone else wrote years ago, or some code you wrote minutes ago, simply select a block of code and type your question or comment.
 Teammates can participate in the discussion right from their IDE.

 ![CodeStream](https://raw.githubusercontent.com/TeamCodeStream/CodeStream/master/images/animated/DiscussCode.gif)